 In this class, you and your young actor will learn how to:

-…And do all this in under one hour.
+…And do all this in 10 minutes or less.

 I am excited to release the first Intentional Acting Between The Scenes Acting Tip video.
 My intention is to give you tools to make your next take even better than the first.